 If the field value is specified, the role that is changed or added by the extension provides only those access rights to configuration objects that are provided by at least one of the roles specified in the field.

 If the field value is not specified and the full access checkbox is not selected, rights to configuration objects are not extended.
 You still have the option to deny some rights to the objects.

 If it turns out that, upon extension startup, the security profile restricts the provision of a certain right to a certain role included in the extension, the user will receive the following message: "SomeRight right to SomeObject object for SomeRole role is restricted by the security profile”.

 A certain extension cannot always be applied to a specific configuration.
 For example, because it has errors in its modules.
 Or because the properties of adopted objects with value check enabled do not match.

 The first problem can be solved easily before startup using extension module verification.
-The second issue, however, can only become known to you after you run the application, when the platform attempts to apply the extension.
-If there is something wrong with the objects accessed by the extension, the platform reports it and does not apply the extension.
+The second issue, however, can only become known to you after you run the application when the platform attempts to apply for the extension.
+If there is something wrong with the objects accessed by the extension, the platform reports it and does not apply for the extension.

 In order to minimize the complexity of the extension development process, we analyzed the situation, slightly changed the behavior of the system, and implemented a number of verifications.

 Now, new diagnostic tools allow you to check the applicability of extensions before their actual startup together with the configuration.